loaizasteven/rust-csv/README.md

 ## TODO
 - Add documentation to additional struct/enums
+- Support to escape entries with commas [val, "Another, val"]
 - Support for multi filtering, OR operations
 - Warning when filtering causes empty csv - No output / Force output command
 - Add read me for use of cli (non-rust users)